 - Coordination and Evaluation Center (CEC)

 Other initiatives emerging from the ACD recommendations are being explored elsewhere at NIH.
-These initiatives include efforts to ensure fairness in peer review, implementation of an NIH Steering Committee Working Group on Diversity, and recruitment of an NIH Chief Officer of Scientific Workforce Diversity.
+These initiatives include efforts to ensure fairness in peer review, implementation of an NIH Steering Committee Working Group on Diversity, and appointment of the new NIH Chief Officer of Scientific Workforce Diversity, Dr. Hannah Valantine.